-Users may request the DNN service with various datatypes and bit-precisions, so ASICs that support both inference and training need to support both INT and FP datatypes, and multiple bit-precisions.
-However, commercial ASICs support a small number of precisions or have dedicated multipliers for each supported data formats in their compute unit.
-For example, Google TPU v4 supports bfloat16 and INT8.
-If the TPU needs to deal with a DNN algorithm which is quantized with lower precision than it supports (e.g., FP8 or INT4), the TPU performs operations of the DNN algorithm with a high computing power of bfloat16 or INT8 compute units.
-Specifically, Fig.~\ref{fig:Synthesis_result_motivation} shows the synthesized results of FP and INT multipliers for various precisions.
-When TPU v4 get requests for an application of DNN algorithm which is quantized into INT4, the algorithm is processed with a computing power of INT8 multiplier which has 3.5$\times$ higher value than the power of INT4 multiplier.
-Moreover, IBM RaPiD supports various data formats by placing dedicated multipliers for each data format, e.g., FP16, FP8, INT4, and INT2~\cite{edge_rapid}.
-However, having dedicated hardware for various datatypes and precisions increases area overhead and makes some part of MAC units idle, since one precision is normally used in DNN operations\footnote{Mixed precision can be used in the training process such as~\cite{mixed_training, lnpu, nvidia_mixed_precision}, but one precision is used in each step of the training.
-For instance, when FP16 and FP32 are exploited to train a DNN model, FP16 is utilized in the forward and backward steps, and FP32 is used in the weight gradient step of the training process to cover the wide dynamic range of weight gradients.}.
+Also, users may request AI services at various data types and bit-precisions depending on their application requirements.
+Thus, ASICs designed to support both inference and training must support both INT and FP data types, as well as multiple bit-precisions.
+However, commercial ASICs typically support a limited number of precisions or include dedicated multipliers for each supported data format within their compute units.
+For instance, Google TPU v4 supports bfloat16 and INT8.
+If the TPU is required to handle an AI algorithm quantized to a lower precision than it supports, e.g., FP8 or INT4, it processes operations with higher power consumption than required using bfloat16 or INT8 compute units.
+Specifically, Fig.~\ref{fig:Synthesis_result_motivation} shows the synthesized results of FP and INT multipliers across various precisions.
+When TPU v4 receives a request for an AI algorithm quantized to INT4, the algorithm is processed with an INT8 multiplier, which consumes 3.5$\times$ more power than the INT4 multiplier.
+Additionally, IBM RaPiD supports data formats by incorporating dedicated multipliers for each data format, such as FP16, FP8, INT4, and INT2~\cite{edge_rapid}.
+However, this approach of having dedicated hardware for multiple data types and precisions increases area overhead and leaves some part of MAC units idle since only one precision is normally used in AI operations\footnote{Mixed precision can be employed during the training~\cite{mixed_training, nvidia_mixed_precision}, but a single precision is used in each step of the training.
+For example, when FP16 and FP32 are exploited to train an AI model, FP16 is utilized for the forward and backward steps, and FP32 is used for the weight update step to accommodate the wide dynamic range of weight gradients.}.